manhtdxxx/batch-pipeline-via-lakehouse/README.md

 ![Registered Model](readme/registered_model.png)

-After the pipeline completes:
+💡 After the pipeline completes:
-- FastAPI automatically loads the best model from MLflow.
+1. FastAPI automatically loads the best model from MLflow.
-- The API serves predictions to external applications.
+2. The API serves predictions to external applications.
-- Streamlit app interacts with the API for a quick demo of the prediction results.
+3. Streamlit app interacts with the API for a quick demo of the prediction results.

+⚠️ Important notes about model loading:
-> ⚠️ Note: FastAPI will only load the model after MLflow is up and the model has been registered.
+1. FastAPI will load the model only after the MLflow service is up and the model has been registered.
+2. When FastAPI loads the model for the first time from MLflow, the model will be saved to local disk to avoid re-downloading from MLflow, which saves time.
+3. If you want to reload the model from MLflow (for example, a new version is available), you can call the API `/reload-model`

 ![Streamlit App](readme/streamlit.png)

 > 💀 My model just hit an avg F1-score of 38%… yep, it’s officially trash.

 ---

 © 2025 manhtdxxx — All rights reserved.